miniBill/witch-awakening/DLCs/Core/Quests.md

 + Kill as much as you can, you want a clear path for survivors.
 +/- You'll be dropped from orbit and crash through into the main lobby prior to the elevator down to the deep.

-STAR CRYPT
+## Quest: Star Crypt
-Heroic (Alphazon)
+- Slot: Heroic
+- Faction: Alphazon

-Threat 7
+- Threat: 7
-Conflict 4
+- Conflict: 4
-Reward 7
+- Reward: 7

 Requires Gold Card, ORC Licence, or Cornucopia, and field experience working for or closely with Alphazon.
 A Secondary Tier Executive has personally requested your assistance as a bodyguard and detective.
 Their Forecasters have become very uneasy with the unveiling of the Heavenly Palace luxury space station they have constructed in orbit at the Le Lagrange point.
 Suspected interference suggests an impending Outsider event, provoking a quiet evacuation of non-essential personnel until the situation is cleared.
 3 weeks of luxury in, expect the station to resemble Talos 1, from Prey, becoming overrun by increasing aberrations & mimics.